docsdevbr/postgresql-doc-pt-br/README.md

 ## Licença

-Portions copyright (c) 1996-2025 The PostgreSQL Global Development Group.<br>
+Copyright (c) 1996-2025 The PostgreSQL Global Development Group.<br>
 Portions copyright (c) 1994 The Regents of the University of California.

 Documentação licenciada sob a [Licença PostgreSQL][license].<br>